 Also, brief a family member or close friend on what to do should you require assistance in such a situation.
 Give them the details of one of your safe credit cards, your insurance details and teach them how to book hotels, flights etc for you.

 Fifth step: damage mitigation

 One big risk if you lose your identity documents is identity theft.
-There is no way to totally protect yourself against this risk but there are ways to mitigate it.
+There is no way to totally protect yourself against this risk but there are ways to mitigate the impact.
 One such way is to lock your credit profiles.
 This will prevent anyone from applying for credit in your name.
-Another way is to ask your bank to inform its due diligence service provider to flag your passport number as lost.
+Another way is to ask your bank to inform its due diligence service providers to flag your passport number as lost.
 This will significantly decrease the risk of having your identity used to commit financial crimes.
 Not all banks will agree to do this but it is worth a shot.
 If you had visas in your passport, contact the countries who issued those visas to report them as lost.